nus-tee3201/2019/programming/functions-scope/e-grader-analyzeInLoop.md

 #### Exercise : Grader - Analyze Grades in a Loop

-Write a program to analyze grades of multiple students.
-The grade analysis can be similar to <trigger trigger="click" for="modal:analyzeGradesInLoop-gradeAnalyzer">a grade analyzer you wrote in a previous exercise</trigger> but the program needs to repeat the process until the user chooses to stop.
+Take the program you wrote in the <trigger trigger="click" for="modal:analyzeGradesInLoop-restructureMain">previous exercise</trigger>.
+Enhance it to analyze grades in a loop until the user chooses to stop.
+A sample output is given below:
 ```python
 Enter project score: 10
 Enter exam score: 50